-Foreign taxes paid are also deductible as expenses.
+Foreign taxes paid are also deductible as expenses

 Negotiations are under way with a number of other countries.
-The calendar of negotiations can be found here.

 For passive income (investment income), a fixed 15/85 credit is granted.
 However, most treaties provide that this credit is only granted subject to the Belgian internal rules.
 A fixed credit is therefore no longer generally granted for interest, dividends and royalties received if these income streams are not professionally invested.

 In some double tax treaties, Belgium has reserved the right to calculate the local municipal tax due on top of the professional income as if that income was not exempt.
 For the list of the rates per municipality, see here).
 The income itself is exempt but the municipal tax is calculated on the tax that would theoretically be due.